Dylanvko/inhabitent/themes/inhabitent/README.md

-# RED Starter
+# Inhabitent Theme

-A WordPress starter theme for RED Academy students, forked from Underscores.
+A WordPress theme made with Red Academy, forked from Underscores.
+This is also my first wordpress theme.

-## Installation

-### 1. Download me (don't clone me!)
+### 1. Built with:

-Then add me to your `wp-content` directory.
+Wordpress
+PHP
+jQuery
+Javascript
+html
+scss

-### 2. Rename the `redstarter-master` directory
+### 2. Author:

-Make sure that the theme directory name is project appropriate!
+Dylan Kocsis 2017

-### 3. Install the dev dependencies
+### 3. Personal Learnings:

-Next you'll need to run `npm install` **inside your theme directory** next to install the node modules you'll need for Gulp, etc.
+The development of this website allowed for practise developing a custom wordpress theme.
+It also gave me a chance to improve my skills in css and php as well as small amounts of jQuery.
+It also includes a custom widget and plugin.

-### 4. Update the proxy in `gulpfile.js`
+### 4. Acknowldgements:

-Lastly, be sure to update your `gulpfile.js` with the appropriate URL for the Browsersync proxy (so change `localhost[:port-here]/[your-dir-name-here]` to the appropriate localhost URL).
+Acknowledgements to Red Academy instructors.